-What are the Different Types of Student Loans?
+What Are the Different Types of Student Loans?

 By Rachel Seitz

-- Direct Unsubsidized Stafford Loans, which are available to undergraduate as well as graduate and professional students and do not require demonstrable financial need in order to qualify.
+Direct Unsubsidized Loans, which are available to undergraduate as well as graduate and professional students and do not require demonstrable financial need in order to qualify.
 With this loan, the student pays interest during all periods.

-- Direct PLUS Loans for grad students, which are available to graduate and professional students to cover educational expenses not covered by other financial aid.
+Direct PLUS Loans for grad students, which are available to graduate and professional students to cover educational expenses not covered by other financial aid.

-- Direct PLUS Loans for parents, which are available to parents of undergraduate students to cover educational expenses not covered by other financial aid.
+Direct PLUS Loans for parents, which are available to parents of undergraduate students to cover educational expenses not covered by other financial aid.

-- Direct Consolidation Loans, which allow students to consolidate all eligible federal student loans into a single loan through one servicer.
+Direct Consolidation Loans, which allow students to consolidate all eligible federal student loans into a single loan through one servicer.

 Finally, there are institutional loans.
 With these types of loans, the school itself acts as the lender.
 As with private student loans, terms for institutional loans vary between schools, as well as their eligibility criteria.
 You’ll want to check with your school to see what they offer, if you would qualify, and how their loan compares to others.